 Because your body will only activate your type 2b muscle fibers when it needs to generate the maximum strength, and because your type 2b muscle fibers cause the most hormonal benefits that help to lower your setpoint and reverse diabesity, we need to move our body SAFELY in ways that cause it to use the most strength possible.

-Now, the good news is that eccentric exercise can be done by anyone at any level of experience without any expensive equipment.
+Now, the good news is that eccentric training can be done by anyone at any level of experience without any expensive equipment.
 To perform an eccentric exercise, focus on the lowering portion of the movement.

 For instance, if you’re performing a bicep curl with your hand, the eccentric portion of the movement is when you lower the dumbbell away from your body.
-The key to eccentric exercise is that you perform the eccentric portion slowly, to a count of ten.
+The key to eccentric training is that you perform the eccentric portion slowly, to a count of ten.
 Repeat 6 times.
 You can make any exercise an eccentric one by focusing on the lowering portion of the movement.